What is OpenStack?

 - Support.
 Identify and engage with OpenStack support services, from simply finding online communities to identifying competent OpenStack employees and third-party contractors.

 - Infrastructure.
-Identify the hardware infrastructure to initially deploy OpenStack, which may require procurement and installation.
+Identify the hardware infrastructure to initially deploy OpenStack, which might require procurement and installation.

-Deployment.
+- Deployment.
 Organizations should consider starting with limited, proof-of-concept OpenStack projects.
-As an example, the OpenStack Compute Starter Kit focuses on just five components: Nova (compute), Glance (VM images), Keystone (identity management), Neutron (networking) and Placement (resource usage and tracking).
+For example, OpenStack Compute Starter Kit focuses on the Nova compute service, Glance image services, Keystone identity management service, Neutron networking project and Placement service for tracking resource usage.

-Expansion.
-As an organization gains expertise in the OpenStack environment, it may want to expand its OpenStack deployment through additional components.
-It is highly unlikely that every business use case will need every available component, so organizations can select components, such as monitoring or billing, that fit specific business goals.
+- Expansion.
+As an organization gains expertise in the OpenStack environment, it might want to add components.
+Although it's unlikely that every business use case needs every available component, organizations can select components, such as monitoring or billing, that fit their specific business goals.